hitthecodelabs/NordicTranslator-GPT-PALM/README.md

 We appreciate your input!

 ## License
-DeepFaceRegistry is open source software licensed under the MIT License.
+NordicTranslator-GPT-PALM is open source software licensed under the MIT License.
 See the LICENSE file for more details.